 - QLDC eDocs

-As a result of the Resource Management Amendment Act 2013 (RMAA 2013), changes to the way we process resource consents take effect from 3 March 2015.
-The two main changes are:
+As a result of the Resource Legislation Amendment Act 2017 (RLAA 2017), changes to some of the resource consent processes take effect from 18 October 2017.

-A guidance document on the changes provided by the Ministry for the Environment is available here.
-A summary of the changes:
+Guidance documents on the changes provided by the Ministry for the Environment are available here:

 If you have any questions with these changes and how they might affect your resource consent application we encourage you to contact our Duty Planner between Monday to Friday on 03 441 0499 Queenstown / 03 443 0024 Wanaka or email email@example.com